jimhigson/oboe.js/writing/main/5_Implementation.md

 Styles of Programming
 ---------------------

-Code is good when each line feels like a statement of fact rather than a way of going about making an intention true.
+Programming is finished when each line reads as a statement of fact rather than the means of making the statement so.

 "Mixed paradigm" design.
 But not classical: don't need inheritance.